 View of the Forbidden City from the Coil Hill

-In which cases you shall or shall not take a tour to Beijing
+In which cases you should consider taking a tour to Beijing

 Also, if you’re an experienced traveler and have more time than money, you can certainly come to China alone (unless you’re heading to Tibet, in that case you need a travel permit that only a licensed travel agency can provide).

-If you, like me in 2008, have never traveled to China and have more money than time, then booking a tour is your best bet: Beijing is a huge city and it’s extremely decentralized.
+If you have never traveled to China and have more money than time, then booking a tour is your best bet: Beijing is a huge city and it’s extremely decentralized.
 This means that moving from one attraction (let’s say the Summer Palace) to another (let’s say the Forbidden City or the the Temple of Heaven) may take you hours if you don’t know how to move around.

-However, if you join a tour, especially a private tour as I did, you’ll be able to visit up to three attractions per day and you’ll be able to see all the best spots in Beijing (see the last part of this article for the details) within four to five days.
+However, if you join a tour, especially a private tour as I did my first time here, you’ll be able to visit up to three attractions per day and you’ll be able to see all the best spots in Beijing within four to five days.

 How many days do you need to visit Beijing?